Catherine Lough Haggquist

-Catherine Lough Haggquist is a Canadian actress, producer and entrepreneur.
+Catherine Lough Haggquist (née Catherine Lough) is a Canadian actress, producer and entrepreneur.
 She has over 125 acting credits on film and television, including three seasons as Inspector Nora Harris on the sci-fi television series Continuum and recurring roles in Iron Man: Armored Adventures, Supernatural and Motherland: Fort Salem.

 Early life

 Lough Haggquist was born and raised in Vancouver, British Columbia.
 Lough Haggquist founded Biz Books bookstore in Gastown in 1996 (which now operates online as BizBooks.net), to provide a devoted source for film, television, and theatre industry products.

 Career

 Haggquist has over 125 acting credits on film and television (to 2018).
 She has made appearances in seven Christmas TV movies.
 Lough Haggquist's first TV movie was Aurora Teagarden.
 In 2019, Lough Haggquist appeared in Endless and Love & Oatmeal.
 Lough Haggquist was formerly a National Councillor of the Alliance of Canadian Cinema, Television and Radio Artists and Vice President of the Union of BC Performers executive board.